 We’re consumed by and often make decisions for our career from trying to keep up with what society deems is a good job, prestige and what it will look like on our resume, collecting fancy names as employers or clients, hitting the achievement markers that will satisfy the judgements of our parents, friends, people we went to university/college with.
 This isn’t you.
 This is what the world has taught you that you "should" do, and "should" want.
 And the implication is that if you don’t chase these things you are not good enough, won’t be “successful”, won’t be happy or have a good life.
 But it’s simply not true.
 It’s a construct made up by society and taught to us from an early age.

 All you’ve been told you "should" want and "should" do can be subtracted.
 In reality, your worth is untethered from all these things, pursuing them has very little to do with happiness, and you’re actually free to do anything your heart desires.
-Realizing this may be the door you’re looking for to find that success, happiness and life you’ve been searching for.
+Realizing this is the door you’re looking for to find that success, happiness and life you’ve been searching for.